JvanKatwijk/qt-dab/README.md

  * reading prerecorded dump rtlsdr type "raw" (8 bits) files;

- * reading and writing so-called "xml" files, i.e. a file format preserving the precise structure of the data.
+ * reading and writing so-called "xml" files, i.e. a file format preserving the precise structure of the input samples.

 ![6.8](/res/read_me/xml-reader.png?raw=true)

-The device widgets for the various devices contain a "dump" button, that button controls the dumping of the unaltered input into a so-called xml file.
+The device widgets for the various "hard" devices contain a "dump" button, that button controls the dumping of the unaltered input into a so-called xml file.
+(See e.g. the above pictures of the SDRplay and Pluto).

 Scan control
 =======================================================================

 A separate widget - visible under control of the *scan* button on the main widget - provides full control on scanning.
 Qt-DAB provides different scanning modes: scan to data, single scan and scan continuously.